zofe/rapyd-livewire/README.md

 ### Fields Tags

-inside some widget views you can drastically semplify the syntax using predefined blade component that interacts with livewire
+inside some widget views you can drastically semplify the syntax using predefined blade components that interacts with livewire

 ```html
 <x-rpd::input debounce="350" model="search" placeholder="search..." />